epimodels/lab_documents/expectations.md

 ### Lab-wide Meetings

-- **Lab Meetings**: Twice a month, the entire lab will meet as a group.
+- **Lab Meetings**: Approximately once a month, the entire lab will meet as a group.
 This is an opportunity to discuss projects as a whole, coordinate lab activities, or just share the trials and tribulations (and victories) that are part of the scientific experience.
 The schedule will be determined at the beginning of the semester, and regular attendence is expected.
 While lab members will occasionally be asked to present their work, discuss the methods they are using, etc. please also feel free to request this time to practice presentations or talks in front of a friendly audience.
 Dr. Lofgren is responsible for bringing snacks.

-- **Lab Dinners**: On occasion (approximately once or twice a semester) Dr. Lofgren will organize and host a "lab dinner", either at his house, a local park, restaurant, etc. These are intended as social occasions, to help the lab get together in a relaxed, social and non-academic environment.
+- **Lab Dinners**: On occasion (approximately once a semester) Dr. Lofgren will organize and host a "lab dinner", either at his house, a local park, restaurant, etc. These are intended as social occasions, to help the lab get together in a relaxed, social and non-academic environment.
 Lab members are encouraged to attend, but these are by no means mandatory.
 Feel free to bring spouses, significant others, children, etc.

 ### Evaluation